Ajaxy/ymb/README.md

     // More information about `yms` and examples of async projects is here: https://www.npmjs.org/package/yms "store": "solid",

+    // You can specify array of modules to be preloaded along with ones specified in GET params and `ready` method.
+    "preload": [],

     // You can insert another async layer, when information about certain modules ("modules map") is not included into `init.js`,
     // but can be loaded with another HTTP request to `yms` server.
 These features are experimental and may cause issues.
     "asyncMap": false,